SenseNet/sn-preview/docs/install-preview-from-nuget.md

 ```

 If there were no errors, you are good to go!
-Hit F5 in Visual Studio and start experimenting with sensenet ECM Preview!
+Hit F5 in Visual Studio and start experimenting with sensenet Preview!